subtrex/klose-rag-chatbot/README.md

 # Klose - RAG Chatbot

-A Retrieval-Augmented Generation (RAG) type chatbot for time management and productivity.
+A Retrieval-Augmented Generation (RAG) type chatbot for task and time management.

 ## Tech